 We must learn to accept change and uncertainty.
 This is the only path towards inner peace and happiness.
 Worrying about future will only steal the joy of the present.
 We must create a strong anticipation system that’ll guide us in making the right choices, that is all what we should do, and leave the rest to God.

 - Fear of failure – we are always contemplating our actions because of the fear of failure.
 We are apprehensive in taking new actions, because we fear the embarrassment of failure.

-Everyone falls, successful people are those who keep getting up every time.
+Everyone falls, successful people are those who keep fighting after every loss.
 There is no formula to succeed in each of our endeavours.
 The brightest and the richest fail multiple times, but their determination makes them what they are.
 Learn to keep your curiosity high and be open to new challenges and tasks.
-This is the only way to success.

 - Fear of missing out (FOMO) – a term commonly used by the cool kids.
 These individuals have a great appetite for life and are always greedy for new experiences.
 They are constantly wishing that you are somewhere other than where you are right now.
 This fear will distract you from forming lasting relationships, as you are always focused on other people.

 Simple way out of this is to focus on what is in front of you – live in the present.
-Enjoy every moment as it comes, give your all to people around you and be content with what you have, because the unseen may be fascinating, but is not real.
+Enjoy every moment as it comes, give joy to people around you and be content with what you have.
+Because the unseen is fascinating, but it is still a fascination.

 - Fear of being without support – dominant traits of these individuals are that they crave for a sense of security and fear losing guidance.
-They often find support and guidance within an organisation.
 They seek the approval of others.
-Slow to trust, they may test those around them, and they can be paranoid.
 This fear cripples confidence and self-esteem.
 One is always looking for validation from others.